powerman/vcprompt/README.txt

 vcprompt
 ========

-vcprompt is a little C program that prints a short string, designed to be included in your prompt, with barebones information about the current working directory for various version control systems.
+vcprompt is a little C program that prints a short string, to be included in your shell prompt, with barebones information about the current working directory for various version control systems.
 It is designed to be small and lightweight rather than comprehensive.